thenexthub/Codira/docs/SIL/Instructions.md

 space.

-The `lexical` attribute specifies that the value corresponds to a local variable with a lexical lifetime in the Swift source.
+The `lexical` attribute specifies that the value corresponds to a local variable with a lexical lifetime in the Codira source.
 Compare to the `var_decl` attribute.
 See [Variable Lifetimes](Ownership.md#variable-lifetimes).

 The optional `pointer_escape` attribute specifies that a pointer to the operand escapes within the scope introduced by this move_value.

-The optional `var_decl` attribute specifies that the operand corresponds to a local variable in the Swift source.
+The optional `var_decl` attribute specifies that the operand corresponds to a local variable in the Codira source.

 Note: Although ``move_value`` conceptually forwards an owned value, it also summarizes lifetime attributes for a whole [forward-extended